BEFORE THERE WERE VIDEO GAMES, THERE WERE THESE ARCADE GAMES DATING BACK TO THE 1930'S.

 Did you know many arcades were actually gambling devices?
 Games like the claw, digger and rotary were all games of chance.
 These games were built by the same companies that built slot machines, companies that still exist today like Bally's.

 These 1950's games are the predecessors to pinball machines.

 These might look like pinball games, but they are not.
-Before the flashing lights and flippers became popular i nthe 1970's, there were games dating dating from the 1950's which were mechanical versions of games like baseball, golf and shooting ranges.
+Before the flashing lights and flippers became popular inthe 1970's, there were games dating from the 1950's.
+They were mechanical versions of games like baseball, golf, and shooting ranges.

 They are meant to be played!

 We don't just display these antique and vintage games.
 We let you play them!
 How good are your skills?